 COURT RESULTS: Round-up of cases from 1066 Country

-Carl Long (aged 25), of Stockleigh Road, St Leonards, pleaded guilty to driving a Vauxhall vehicle on Ellenslea Road, St Leonards, on January 23, with cannabis in his bloodstream.
-He was fined £250 and banned from driving for a year.
+Martin Chidgey (aged 33) of Adam Close, St Leonards, pleaded guilty to driving a large goods vehicle at Winchelsea, on October 17, while unfit to drive through drink.
+He was fined £375 and banned from driving for one year.

 Don’t miss out on all the latest breaking news where you live.

 Here are four ways you can be sure you’ll be amongst the first to know what’s going on.